CDL-Quantum/CohortProject_2022/Week1_Rydberg/Business_Application_final.md

 - Figures [1-3] show the calculated total energy (Kinetic + Potential) for a 9-sites spin chain with nearest neighbor interaction.
 The parameters U and $\beta$ are the Hubbard U and the inverse temperature, respectively.
-The larger $\beta =10$ corresponds to the low temperature regime to depict the ground state of the system.
+The larger $\beta=10$ corresponds to the low temperature regime to depict the ground state of the system.
 As seen the Kinetic/potential energy decreases/increases with increasing the chemical potential.
 The lowest total energy is obtained at chemical potential=0.
 The total energy increases by increasing/decreasing the chemical potential, and the larger $\beta$ (lower temperature), the lower enrgy.
 The calculations show that the total energy for a relaxed system (at $\mu=0$) changes by %10 upon changing $\beta$ from 3 to 10.
 Please note that while the calculations are reported for the Hubbard parameters, they can be applied to the Rydberg atom system by appropriate scalling.

 ![Figure 1](images/beta3new.png)